 Camera equipment associated with video detection systems is typically mounted on mast arms over the roadway, and, therefore, requires lane closure for operation of a bucket truck.
 These cameras are often mounted to a vertical extension bracket that positions the camera above the mast arm to maximize mounting height.
 The cameras are sometimes mounted to luminaire mast arms in order to provide an even greater mounting height.
 For vehicular traffic approaches, the FHWA recommends a minimum camera mounting height of 40 feet above the detection area if the camera is centered over the roadway.
 Higher mounting heights (on the order of 50 feet or greater) are recommended if the camera is located at the side of a roadway.
 The camera mounting height should increase as the camera is moved further from the road edge to achieve optimal performance.
 The camera location should minimize occlusion of down-lane and cross-lane vehicles.
 Down-lane occlusion refers to a vehicle blocked from view by a tall vehicle in front of it.
-Cross-lane occlusion refers to a vehicle blocked from view by a tall vehicle in a lane
+Cross-lane occlusion refers to a vehicle blocked from view by a tall vehicle in a lane view of the intersection may not be as accurate for City of Austin has added supplemental bicycle specific

-This camera in Missouri has been raised in elevation to obtain a better view of the intersection and its detection zones
+This camera in Missouri has been raised in elevation to obtain a better view of the intersection and its detection zones.

-Video detection can be very flexible in changing intersection configurations.
+Video detection can be very flexible in changing